$K(1)$-local $K$-theory of Azumaya algebras: Introduction

 Note that this $\mathbb E_\infty$-ring spectrum has a ($p$-completely) locally unipotent $\Z$-action by a spherical Witt lift of the Frobenius automorphism, which induces a descent equivalence between $p$-complete modules over it with a unipotent Frobenius semi-linear automorphism and $p$-complete spectra.
 In particular, if one wants to remove it, one has to take $\Z$-fixed points of both sides of our map.
-However, by design, the action on the source of our map is trivial, so that one finds that without the spherical Witt vectors term, the $\Gpic$ in question (say in the case of a field) is simply \end{rmk}
+However, by design, the action on the source of our map is trivial, so that one finds that without the spherical Witt vectors term, the $\Gpic$ in question (say in the case of a local ring) is simply \end{rmk}

-\begin{rmk*} We will soon see that $\Gpic(L_{K(1)}K(X)\otimes\Sph_{W(\overline{\mathbb F_p})})[p^\infty]$ is always \emph{some} subspace of $\BBr(X)[p^\infty]$, equivariantly with respect to the unipotent $\Z$-action described above. \end{rmk*} We provide two examples of applications of this theorem: first, we use it to equip $\Sigma^4\KO_2$ with a strict $2$-torsion structure by observing that $L_{K(1)}K(\mathbb H)\simeq \Sigma^4\KO_2$, recovering an unpublished calculation of Antieau; and second, we use it to compute $\Gm(K(R))[p^\infty]$ for various rings $R$, such as $p$-inverted rings of integers in number fields.
+\begin{rmk*} We will soon see that $\Gpic(L_{K(1)}K(X)\otimes\Sph_{W(\overline{\mathbb F}_p)})[p^\infty]$ is always \emph{some} subspace of $\BBr(X)[p^\infty]$, equivariantly with respect to the unipotent $\Z$-action described above. \end{rmk*} \begin{rmk*} The assumption that $p\in\Gm(X)$ in the above theorem is in some sense unavoidable: $K(1)$-local $K$-theory is insensitive to inverting $p$, see \cite[Theorem 1.1]{BCM}. \end{rmk*} We provide some examples of applications of this theorem.
+First, we use it to equip $\Sigma^4\KO_2$ with a strict $2$-torsion structure by observing that $L_{K(1)}K(\mathbb H)\simeq \Sigma^4\KO_2$, recovering an unpublished calculation of Antieau.
+We also deduce from this the \emph{non-existence} of a spectral lift of the ``Clifford algebra'' morphism from the Witt group of $\mathbb R$ to its Brauer--Wall group: \begin{cor*}[{\Cref{cor:nofact}}] There exists no map of spectra $L(\mathbb R)\to \mathbf{BW}(\mathbb R)$ which, on $\pi_0$, recovers the assignment $(V,q)\mapsto \mathrm{Cl}(V,q)$. \end{cor*} Here, $\mathbf{BW}(\mathbb R)$ is the Brauer--Wall spectrum, which is to the Brauer--Wall group what the Brauer spectrum is to the Brauer group.

+Second, we use our result to compute $\Gm(K(R))[p^\infty]$ for various rings $R$, such as $p$-inverted rings of integers in number fields.
 In that context, we have (see \Cref{section:numberring} for a slightly more general statement): \begin{cor*}[\Cref{cor:GmLQ}] Let $R=\O_F[\frac{1}{p}]$ or some further localization thereof, where $F$ is a number field.